Letty Eisenhauer

-Letty Lou Eisenhauer (born 1935) was an American visual and performance artist known for her free-spirited Fluxus performances during the 1960s.
-She is now on faculty at the Borough of Manhattan Community College as a counselor, professor, and forensic psychologist.
+Letty Lou Eisenhauer (May 30, 1935 – April 25, 2023) was an American visual and performance artist known for her free-spirited Fluxus performances during the 1960s.
+She was on faculty at the Borough of Manhattan Community College as a counselor, professor, and forensic psychologist.

 Biography

+Eisenhauer was born in Brooklyn, New York on May 30, 1935, to Charlotte Itzen Eisenhauer and Frances Eisenhauer.
+She attended Ramsey High School in New Jersey.

-Eisenhauer was an undergraduate at Douglass College from 1953-1957 and was a graduate student and department secretary in the M.F.A. program from 1961 to 1962.
+She was an undergraduate at Douglass College from 1953 to 1957, when she received her Bachelor of Arts degree and was a graduate student and department secretary in the M.F.A. program from 1961 to 1962.
 She studied art primarily with Robert Watts.
 She befriended Geoff Hendricks and Roy Lichtenstein, both of whom were teaching art at Douglass College at the time.
+She also posed for Lichtenstein.

 Watts introduced her to Allan Kaprow, who persuaded her to perform in his Spring Happening, her first performance.
 She continued to perform in Happenings throughout the 1960s, often appearing nude or scantily clad.

+After graduating from Douglas, Eisenhauer moved to Paris, France where she worked in the editing department of a fashion magazine.
+On returning to the states in the 60's, Letty acted in many of the "Happenings" in New York City, her best known performance being "The Tart, or Miss America" written by Dick Higgins.
+She was also featured in Higgins' only feature-length film "The Flaming City (1962)."

 She simultaneously pursued a career in the visual arts, exhibiting sculptures, prints, and paintings, many of which were informed by a Pop sensibility.

+She went on to study Forensic Psychology eventually becoming a professor, counselor, and forensic psychologist for many years at Borough of Manhattan Community College in New York City.

-She has established an artists' residence, in Lehigh Valley, Pennsylvania.
+She established an artists' residence, in Lehigh Valley, Pennsylvania.
+She traveled several times to Africa volunteering with Habitat for Humanity.
+Her common-law husband was David Becker.

+Eisenhauer died on April 25, 2023, at the age of 87.